bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 It only took a few seconds to realize, that it was properly a bad idea.
 He had absolutely *no* idea of how he would survive in the wild.

-As he entered his room, his old designs greeted him with their features and flaws.
+As he entered his room, his old designs greeted him from the walls with their features and flaws.
 He pulled out his chair, and started writing questions he needed to ask Victoria and Smearchuckle the following day, as he also noted the ideas he had had for the mobile trap.

 [[Previously chapter]](Chapter1.md) - [[Next chapter]](Chapter3.md)